dambarbista444/Tech-round-privacy-policy/README.md

 9. Contact Information

-If you have any questions or concerns about these Terms of Service, please contact us at [support email].
+If you have any questions or concerns about these Terms of Service, please contact us at connect.techround@gmail.com

 By using Tech Round, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
 Thank you for choosing Tech Round for your interview preparation needs.